open-ephys/next-gen-system/specification.md

 ### Ethernet
 Ethernet interfaces combine low latency of ~1-5ms with high troughput of around 10Gbps on common ethernet cards, which is sufficient for almost all current applications.

+The kc705 FPGA board includes a 10gig Ethernet connector, so implementing the interconnect via ethernet will just require an appropriate IP core.

 ### PCIe
 [PCIe](https://en.wikipedia.org/wiki/PCI_Express), which is used as the basic for almost all other interfaces can currently achieve throughputs of